 S. Glorfindel m.
 “Golden-hair”

 Conceptual Development: The name G. Glorfindel appeared in the earliest Lost Tales, translated “Goldtress” (LT2/216).
 Several variant forms appeared in the contemporaneous Gnomish Lexicon: Glorfinnl amd Glorfingl, translated “Goldlocks” (GL/40).
 The name remained N. Glorfindel in Silmarillion drafts (SM/37, LR/142) as well as The Etymologies from the 1930s, with essentially the same derivation as the one given above (Ety/LÁWAR, SPIN).
-In some notes from the 1950s, Tolkien experimented with inverting the name to Finglor (PE17/119).
+In some Notes on Names (NN) from the 1957, Tolkien experimented with inverting the name to Finglor (PE17/119).

 References ✧ LotRI; PE17/17, 119; PMI; SA/fin, laurë; SI; UTI; WJI

 |finnel||“head of hair, fax, mass of long hair; having fine or beautiful hair”||✧ PE17/17 (†findel)|